Wurlitzer: History

 In addition to business acquisitions, Wurlitzer entered into several joint ventures with James Armitage, George Herschell, and other businessmen from the area.
 He constructed a separate plant at Goundry and Oliver Streets in downtown North Tonawanda specializing in short production runs to manufacture organs and hurdy-gurdies for amusement parks, circuses, roller rinks and carnival midways.
 Amusement rides, particularly carousels, were assembled at the facility.

 Circa 1933, the Wurlitzer name gradually became more associated with jukeboxes than with musical instruments.
 In 1942, organ production at the North Tonawanda factory ceased and production was shifted to the manufacture of bomb proximity fuses for World War II.
 After the war, normal production efforts resumed but with more focus on radios, jukeboxes and small electronic organs for private homes.
 The Rivera Theatre, also in North Tonawanda, possesses one of these historic organs as well as Shea's Performing Arts Center in Buffalo, New York.

 Among Wurlitzer's electronic instruments, beginning with electrostatic reed organs in 1947, the most important have been the fully electronic organs, especially the two-manual-and-pedals spinet type (from 1971 with synthesizer features) for domestic use.
 In the mid-1950s, Wurlitzer began manufacturing portable electric pianos.

 Rembert Wurlitzer (1904–1963) independently directed the firm's violin department from 1949 until his death in 1963, building it into a leading international center for rare string instruments.

 In the 1960s, Wurlitzer ventured into new instrument markets.
 In 1964, Wurlitzer bought the rights, registered trademarks, copyrights, patents, engineering records and factory of the Henry C. Martin Band Instrument Company, which manufactured brass wind instruments in Elkhart, Indiana (not to be confused with the C.F.
 Martin & Company guitar maker).
-In 1967, Wurlitzer entered the guitar market as the sole distributor of Holman-Woodell guitars, which were originally sold under the Wurlitzer brand (see Electric guitars, below).
+In 1967, Wurlitzer entered the guitar market as the sole distributor of Holman-Woodell guitars, which were originally sold under the Wurlitzer brand.
 Wurlitzer then switched to an Italian guitar maker, Welson, before abandoning guitar sales altogether in 1969.

 While original Wurlitzer jukeboxes sold well, technology soon outpaced Wurlitzer.
 By the 1950s, other companies dominated the jukebox market.
 Wurlitzer sold its Martin rights to LeBlanc in 1971, to focus on its core markets with pianos and jukeboxes.
 In 1973, Wurlitzer sold its jukebox brand to a German company and closed the North Tonawanda factory.
 The former Wurlitzer complex today hosts a business park, contractors' supply store, storage, offices, restaurants and a Platter's Chocolate factory.
 Piano and organ manufacturing continued in Mississippi and Arkansas factories for several years.